Related Tours

 The tipping culture in Scotland is quite informal.
 In restaurants and cafes, it is commonplace to leave a 10% - 15% tip if you feel you've enjoyed the service.
 In taxis, it is commonplace to "round up" a little to leave the driver a tip.
 For services booked through Macs Adventure (for example taxi transfers and accommodations), you are not expected to leave a tip.

-Should I carry a lot of cash or are there ATMs along the way?
+Should I carry a bunch of cash or are there ATMs along the way or just take my card?

 There are some ATMs along the West Highland Way, particularly in the bigger stops (Drymen, Tyndrum, Kinlochleven etc).
-Cards are often accepted for meals in pubs & restaurants, particularly after the Covid-19 pandemic when many venues began to offer cashless service.
-But, we would suggest you do carry some cash, enough to last a few days and pay for any incidentals for example snacks from shops, tips in bars, or packed lunches, which many B&Bs sell (these are not included in the Macs Adventure packages).
+Cards are often accepted for meals in pubs & restaurants....
+We would suggest you do carry some cash, enough to last a few days and pay for any incidentals for example snacks from shops, tips in bars, or packed lunches, which many B&Bs sell (these are not included in the Macs Adventure packages).

-What footwear will I need, are walking shoes OK?
+What footwear will I need, are hiking shoes OK?

 Again, this is down to preference.
-We would always advise that shoes or boots are waterproof.
-This is key to a happy walk!
-Whilst we suggest walking boots for ankle support, many do take on the trail with walking shoes.
+We would always advise that footwear is waterproof.
+This is key to a happy hike!
+Whilst we suggest hiking boots for ankle support, many do take on the trail with hiking shoes.
 If that's what you are most comfortable in, it is up to you.
-If walking with trail shoes, we would suggest adding a pair of waterproof gaiters to your packing list though, in case of rainy conditions.
+If hiking with trail shoes, we would suggest adding a pair of waterproof gaiters to your packing list though, in case of rainy conditions.

 How about cycling the West Highland Way?